Skip to content

 Con

-Streaming, gaming, and browsing were smooth and without errors.
-We tested the 3 GB plan at $7 for 15 days, but the starting plan with 1 GB for 7 days is only $4.
-Its app allowed us to track our data, plus, we shared our data with other devices without restricitons.
-Ubigi’s easy activation is another plus.
-We signed up before the flight, and it activated when we landed.
+Streaming, gaming and browsing were smooth throughout.
+We tested the 3 GB plan at $7 for 15 days, and the entry plan is 1 GB over 7 days at $4.
+The app tracks your data, and we shared it across devices with no restrictions.
+Activation was simple: bought before the flight, live on arrival.

 Holafly Best Esim Bali Indonesia